brunofmsilva11/Minishell/README.md

 # minishell

-**minishell** is a project developed at 42, an innovative programming school.
+**minishell** is a project developed at 42.
 The goal of this project is to create a simple shell, similar to bash, that can execute commands, handle errors, and manage processes.
 This project teaches fundamental concepts of operating systems, process control, and user interfaces in C.

 ## Project Objectives